 So for the purposes of streamlining this activity, I'll be focusing on the causal argument in its 'chain of events' form, specifically.

 When you're carrying out a Photo Essay activity, it's important to establish a central theme, topic, or issue for the essays to tackle in terms of argument.

-During a break-out session I co-facilitated at the Advanced Placement Annual Conference in 2016, my colleague and I shared several Photo Essays which orbited around the theme of water, for instance.
+During workshops and breakout sessions I've facilitated in the past, I shared several Photo Essays which orbited around the theme of water, for instance.

-So you can base these on unit themes (like Beth and I did), you could co-create the concept with your students, or you could simply let them each determine their own, unique theme for their argument.
+So you can base these on unit themes if your curriculum demands them, you could co-create the concept with your students, or you could simply let your learners each determine their own, unique themes for their arguments.

 Now if there's one concept or issue our Gen Z'ers value, it's ethical living or leading an ethically-driven lifestyle.